 The clinical signs and rate of progression of the disease may vary from animal to animal.
 The disease may cause one or both eyes may be affected.
 The signs are:

 - The initial signs are infection of the corneal vessels and edema of the conjunctiva, accompanied by copious watery lacrimation, blepharospasm, photophobia, depression of appetite, and later the discharge from the eye may become mucopurulent.

 - Conjunctivitis with or without varying degrees of keratitis is always present.

 - In 1 to 2 days, a small opacity appears in the center of the cornea, which becomes elevated and ulcerated during the next two days, purulent ocular discharge.
 About six days after the signs first appear, it may cover the entire cornea, and the color of the opacity varies from white to deep yellow.

-- In the third stage, the cornea becomes red, ulcerative, and rupture.
-The jelly-like fluid of eyeball may be lost, and the eye shrinks into the middle.
+- In the third stage, the cornea becomes red, ulcerative, and ruptures.
+The jelly-like fluid of the eyeball may be lost, and the eye shrinks into the middle.

 How to Diagnosis Pink Eye in Cattle?

 Your vet performs the field diagnosis that can be made on history, epidemiological features, clinical signs, and degree of ulceration.
 It determined the infusion of a 2% fluorescein solution into the conjunctival sac, the ulcerated area retaining the strain.
 Microbial culture may be beneficial in confirming infections caused by M. bovis, Chlamydia spp, and Mycoplasma spp.
 Require special media and techniques.
 Serum agglutinins (1: 80 to 1: 640) can be detected by agar gel diffusion test (AGDT), and FAT for identification of M. bovis may be used for your cattle.

 How to Treat Pink Eye in Cattle?